 Emily Taylor, Staffer

-Emily Taylor is a sophomore at Homestead High School.
+Emily Taylor is a junior at Homestead High School.
 Outside of classes, Emily is very involved in Latin Club, and participates in other clubs like soliloquy and film club.
 In free time, Emily loves reading and watching movies, spending as much time relaxing as she can.